tomaverlaine/tomaverlaine.github.io/_posts/2026-07-25-interview-with-the-three-mice.md

 *Stay Home Club*, *Melancholy Cheers Paradise* and *Goodbye, Mickey Mouse* are all built out of my own personal struggles.
 Our restraint is in how we dilute that pain — through humour that distracts a little, or through musicality that carries more of the weight, so it never becomes venting for venting’s sake.

-**One thing that particularly caught my attention on this album was your cover of The Velvet Underground's *I'll Be Your Mirror*, retitled *我是你的老鼠 ("I'll Be Your Mouse")* .
-The tenderness of the original — which feels like a warm embrace — is genuinely moving.
+**One thing that particularly caught my attention on this album was your cover of The Velvet Underground’s *I’ll Be Your Mirror*, retitled *我是你的老鼠 (I’m Your Mouse)*.The tenderness of the original — which feels like a warm embrace — is genuinely moving.
 The distance and dissonance created by changing the word to "mouse" is fascinating.
-Why did you choose this song?
-What feeling were you trying to convey with the title "I'll Be Your Mouse"?**
+Why did you choose this song for the cover?
+In the context of "I'm Your Mouse," what feeling were you most hoping to convey to listeners?**

 **bolin:** I just hoped whoever got the reference would laugh.